Roberto Firmino virus: Liverpool forward a major doubt for Bayern Munich clash | Goal.com

 The Reds remain hopeful that the Brazil international will recover in time for Tuesday's match at Anfield, but he is now a huge doubt to face the Bundesliga champions.

-Jurgen Klopp is also set to be without Dejan Lovren after he also missed training on Monday, adding to the Liverpool boss' defensive headache given he is already without Virgil van Dijk and Joe Gomez.
+Jurgen Klopp is also set to be without Dejan Lovren after he also missed training on Monday, adding to the Liverpool boss' defensive headache given he is already without Virgil van Dijk and Joe Gomez, meaning Fabinho will likely partner Joel Matip at the heart of the defence.

+"I don't know 100 per cent,” Klopp said of Lovren earlier in the day.
+“It's Monday and we play on Tuesday so most of that should be clear.

+"Dejan, I actually have to wait minute by minute if there is a chance or not."